TakumiSenaha/faceRecognitionAndSoundPlayUsingArduino-JetsonNano/README.md

 1. Stores face images for training.

    The [train_dir](/Python/train_dir/) directory structure is shown below, where several face images are stored.
-(It is possible to store as few as 10 images.)
+(Recognition of as few as 10 photos is possible.)
    ```
    <train_dir>/
             <person_1>/